 “It is when the shallow life doesn’t work that it is questioned and that there occurs a call to fundamentals.”

-The principle behind Undertaking LA is placing the dying person and their family back in control of the dying process, the death itself, and the subsequent care of the dead body.
-It attempts realize the ideas of deathcare self-reliance promoted by The Order of the Good Death and its members.
+The principle behind Clarity is placing the dying person and their family back in control of the dying process, the death itself, and the subsequent care of the dead body.
+It attempts realize the ideas of deathcare self-reliance promoted by The Order of the Good Death.

 Why would you want to learn to take care of your own dead?
 Aren’t there professionals for that?

 Death & dying happened in the home for hundreds of years of American history.
 In the 20th century, the rise of the medical and funeral industries have taken dying and the dead body behind closed doors to be handled by “professionals.”

 “The majority of deaths now occur in hospitals where the fiction of probable recovery is often maintained until the person is near the point of death.
 The corpse is then promptly removed without the aid of the bereaved, who will see it again only under very special circumstances, after it has been primped up to appear as if asleep.”